kvasdopil/ui-gen/docs/MEMORY.md

 - **Key Features**:
   - `Storage` interface with `saveScreens`, `saveScreen`, `loadScreens`, `clearScreens`, `deleteScreen`, `deleteDialogEntry`, `updateDialogEntryArrows`, `saveViewportTransform`, `loadViewportTransform`, `savePendingPrompt`, `loadPendingPrompt`, `clearPendingPrompt` methods
   - `ApiStorage` class implementing API-based storage for screens
-  - Uses REST API endpoints for screens and dialog entries
+  - Uses REST API endpoints for screens and dialog entries (all require workspaceId)
-  - Uses IndexedDB for client-side state (viewport transform, pending prompts)
+  - Uses IndexedDB for client-side state (pending prompts)
+  - Uses localStorage for workspace-specific viewport transforms
   - Database name: `ui-gen-db`, version: 3
   - Object stores:
-    - `viewportTransform` with key `"current"` storing ViewportTransform
     - `pendingPrompt` with key `"current"` storing `{ prompt: string, screenId: string | null, position: { x: number, y: number } | null }`
+  - Viewport transforms stored in localStorage with workspace-specific keys: `viewportTransform-${workspaceId}` (or `viewportTransform` for default)
   - Auto-saves screens to API whenever they change (debounced by 300ms)
   - **Optimized Screen Saving**: `saveScreen(screen)` method saves only a single screen, while `saveScreens(screens)` saves all screens
     - `page.tsx` tracks which screen was updated via `lastUpdatedScreenIdRef` when position or selectedPromptIndex changes
     - Only the specific updated screen is saved, not all screens - prevents unnecessary API calls when moving screens
     - Uses `hasCompletedInitialLoadRef` to prevent saving during initial page load
-  - Auto-saves viewport transform with 500ms debounce
+  - Auto-saves viewport transform with 500ms debounce (workspace-specific)
-  - Auto-loads screens from API on mount
+  - Auto-loads screens from API on mount (workspace-specific via workspaceId parameter)
   - Pending prompts are saved when auth is required and loaded after authentication
   - **Deletion Methods**:
-    - `deleteScreen(screenId)`: Calls `DELETE /api/screens/:id` to delete screen and all dialog entries (cascade delete)
+    - `deleteScreen(screenId)`: Calls `DELETE /api/screens/:id?workspaceId=:id` to delete screen and all dialog entries (cascade delete)
-    - `deleteDialogEntry(screenId, dialogId)`: Calls `DELETE /api/screens/:id/dialog/:dialogId` to delete a single dialog entry
+    - `deleteDialogEntry(screenId, dialogId)`: Calls `DELETE /api/screens/:id/dialog/:dialogId?workspaceId=:id` to delete a single dialog entry
   - **Arrow Persistence**:
-    - `updateDialogEntryArrows(screenId, dialogId, arrows)`: Calls `PUT /api/screens/:id/dialog/:dialogId` to update arrows for a dialog entry
+    - `updateDialogEntryArrows(screenId, dialogId, arrows)`: Calls `PUT /api/screens/:id/dialog/:dialogId?workspaceId=:id` to update arrows for a dialog entry
     - Arrows are stored as JSON in the database `DialogEntry.arrows` field
     - Only persisted when arrow is completed (released over a screen) or removed - no updates while dragging